-If this variable is in the environment when bash starts, the shell enters posix mode before reading the startup files, as if the --posix invocation option had been supplied.
+If this variable is in the environment when bash starts, the shell enters posix mode before reading the startup files, as if the -posix invocation option had been supplied.
 If it is set while the shell is running, bash enables posix mode, as if the command set -o posix had been executed.
+When the shell enters posix mode, it sets this variable if it was not already set.